mofada/frontend-mentor/challenges/ecommerce-product-page/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
+- Open a lightbox gallery by clicking on the large product image
+- Switch the large product image by clicking on the small thumbnail images
+- Add items to the cart
+- View the cart and remove items from it

 ### Screenshot